-Through Red Deer’s integrated dispatch centre, we are able to actively monitor the number of available ambulances at any given time, and will send fire vehicle when ambulances are further away or not available.
-Under AHS consolidated dispatch, we will not know the number of ambulances available in our city and region, and therefore will not know when to dispatch a fire vehicle to respond to a emergency quicker.
+Through Red Deer’s integrated dispatch centre, we were able to actively monitor the number of available ambulances at any given time, and send fire vehicle when ambulances were further away or not available.
+Under AHS consolidated dispatch, we do not know the number of ambulances available in our city and region, and therefore do not know when to dispatch a fire vehicle to respond to an emergency quicker.

-The City of Red Deer, through the Office of the Mayor, continues to advocate to The Minister of Health to reverse this decision.
-The City of Red Deer is joined by Mayors in Lethbridge, Calgary, and the Regional Municipality of Wood Buffalo, as we call on the Province of Alberta to review and overturn Alberta Health Services’ decision.
-We request that Minister Shandro honour his commitment to have Alberta Health Services consult municipalities and examine the impact of a consolidated model on local response times and patient safety.
+The City of Red Deer, through the Office of the Mayor, continues to advocate to The Minister of Health to reverse this decision immediately.
+The City of Red Deer is joined by Mayors in Lethbridge, Calgary, and the Regional Municipality of Wood Buffalo, as we call on the Province of Alberta to overturn Alberta Health Services' decision.

 Voice your concern